andrej-fischer/cloneHD/docs/README-pre-filter.md

 ## Parameter options

-*    `window-size [int:100]` Set the window scale for smoothing (centered, +-size).
+*    `--window-size [int:100]` Set the window scale for smoothing (centered, +-size).

 *    `--remove-outlier [double:3.0]`  Set the outlier threshold.

      All loci are removed, where the observed read depth is further than this value away from the local window-average (in units of sqrt(window-average), assuming Poisson distributed read depths).
+If set to `0.0`, filter is not applied.

 *    `--remove-variable [double:2.0]`  Set the variability threshold.

      All loci are removed, where the local window-variability exceeds this multiple of the global variability.
 Global (local) variability is defined as median (mean) of the absolute distance of observed read depths to the global median read depth.
+If set to `0.0`, filter is not applied.